Gov. Kemp draws fire for reopening Georgia businesses

-Kemp said Monday, April 20, a host of businesses including gyms, fitness centers, bowling alleys, tattoo parlors, barbershops and hairdressers will be allowed to reopen Friday, April 24.
-Dine-in restaurants and movie theaters can throw open their doors next Monday, April 27.
+Kemp said Monday a host of businesses including gyms, fitness centers, bowling alleys, tattoo parlors, barbershops and hairdressers will be allowed to reopen this Friday.
+Dine-in restaurants and movie theaters can throw open their doors next Monday.

 “We have the hospital bed capacity and the ramped-up testing and contact tracing,” he said.
 “I believe we will be able to stay on top of it.”